Money is Shielded Cryptocurrency, and Nothing Else.

 Can Bitcoin, hailed as digital gold, be money?

-Your bitcoins have a history, every step stamped on the blockchain.
-So bitcoin has every property except fungibility (#5).
-Bitcoin account balances, history, and transaction details, are searchable in clear view to the whole world until the end of time.
-One bitcoin may have a clean history while another may have a less fortunate history, making one coin more valuable than another.
+Bitcoins have a history, every step stamped on the blockchain.
+So bitcoin fails fungibility (#5).
+One bitcoin may have a clean history while another may have a less fortunate history, making one coin potentially more valuable than another.
+Bitcoin account balances, history, and transaction details are searchable in clear view to the whole world until the end of time.

 JP Morgan knew that gold was money.
 He knew that it was foundational because it had limited supply, malleability, durability, sovereignty, and fungiblity.
 That firm footing led Morgan’s bank to weather storm after storm and grow exponentially for a century to become the largest bank on earth, measured by market capitalization.